hiibolt/niu-metis-documentation/src/chapter_3_3.md

 - Dockerfile
 ```

-The reason why Dockerfiles become useful the more complex and dependency-heavy your project is.
+The reason why Dockerfiles become useful is more apparent the more complex and dependency-heavy your project is.
 Each command in a `Dockerfile` is cached step-by-step, which means, after the first time the above `Dockerfile` is built, steps such as dependency installation with `apt` are not performed again.

-This means that builds with `Dockerfile` are exceptionally fast if properly optimized.
+This means that builds with `Dockerfile` are exceptionally fast, if properly optimized!

-Linked [here](https://www.digitalocean.com/community/tutorials/how-to-optimize-docker-images-for-production) is a fan-favorite crash course in optimizing `Dockerfiles`!
+Linked [here](https://www.digitalocean.com/community/tutorials/how-to-optimize-docker-images-for-production) is a fan-favorite crash course in optimizing `Dockerfiles`.

 ## How Do I Write a `Dockerfile` From the Ground Up?
 This various from project-to-project based on decisions such as: